kubewarden/docs/docs/operator-manual/01-intro.md

 ---
 sidebar_label: "Operator Manual"
-title: ""
+title: Operator manual
+description: The operator manual for Kubewarden.
+keywords: [kubewarden, kubernetes, kubewarden operator manual]
 ---

-# Operator Manual

 This section covers topics related with the deployment and the operational aspects of Kubewarden.